Or, How to Love God and How not to Love God

 (2 Timothy 4:3-4 WEB)

-Jesus’s example of comparing tradition to the word of God must be applied to all of the church fathers’ writings, council decisions, papal bulls, statements of faith and other things that form the basis for what each particular church or teacher teaches.
+Jesus’s example of comparing tradition to the word of God must be applied to all the church fathers’ writings, council decisions, papal bulls, statements of faith, and other sources that form the basis of what each particular church or teacher teaches.
 Just because someone was the bishop of some ancient place does not mean they are a source for the rule of faith.
-And especially, the Catholic Church, with its history of criminalizing opponents of their doctrine, promoting church growth by force, up to killing people disagreeing with it, promoting the integration of world philosophy with Christianity, as well as all the doctrines proved false in the Reformation and more, is not a sure source of the faith that the apostles taught.
+And especially, the Catholic Church, with its history of criminalizing opponents of their doctrine, promoting church growth by force, up to killing people disagreeing with it, promoting the integration of world philosophy with Christianity, as well as all the doctrines proven false in the Reformation and more, is not a sure source of the faith that the apostles taught.
 The doctrines taught by the Reformers and their successors must also be compared to properly handled, untwisted scripture.

 So, we have reviewed some of what Scripture says about the process of how the word of God is delivered from God to men.
 God puts his word in the mouths of the prophets.
 God puts his word in the apostles to teach it.
 God warns against speaking presumptuously and against corrupting his prophecies with the philosophies, the traditions of men, or the elements of the world.
-Scripture warns that some will rise up in the church teaching twisted, distorted versions of the gospel.
-The source of some of the teachings is devilish.
+Scripture warns that some will rise up in the church, teaching twisted, distorted versions of the gospel.
+Some of the teachings are devilish.
 And what these twisted teachers want is for people to follow them.

 Likewise, teachers are given no leeway to presume anything about God’s word.
 They likewise have no leeway to integrate worldly philosophy and traditions with the truth of God’s word.
 It would be nonsense to presume that while the apostles and prophets are explicitly told not to speak presumptuously and stick to the message, teachers would be allowed to do otherwise.